raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 ## Glacier Select

 - Run SQL queries against Glacier directly
+- **Provisioned capacity ensures that your retrieval capacity for expedited retrievals is available when you need it**
+- **Without provisioned capacity Expedited retrievals are accepted, except for rare situations of unusually high demand**
 - Used by companies in highly regulated industries where companies write data directly to Glacier for compliance purposes

 ## S3 – Requester Pays